grimmer0125/electron-face-finder/README.md

 4. Add connecting indicator to blow UI operation.
 5. Clean the sending queue when reseting
 6. Add Mac app signing.
+7. try to support the image path having "%"

 # Before run in in development environment or download a packaged app, you need Docker for Mac.